markgyoni/geopol/docs/The_Server/Bandit.md

 The bandit camp is located at 0, 0, 0; and is defended by many guards.
 Here you can buy and sell items, and rest up from the hard world.

 ## Guards
 The Bandit Camp is guarded by an impressive armament.
-These guards protect from mobs and hostile players.
+These guards protect from mobs and hostile players, keeping the camp safe.

 ## Trade